knowsuchagency/gmail-cli/WARP.md

 ## Project Overview

 Gmail CLI Sender is a Python command-line tool for sending emails via Gmail API using OAuth2 authentication.
-It's a single-script application that leverages PEP 723 inline metadata for dependency management, allowing it to run directly with `uv run` without requiring separate configuration files.
+It's a single-script application that uses `pyproject.toml` for dependency management with uv, allowing it to run directly with `uv run` after syncing dependencies.

 ## Architecture

 - **Single-file design**: All functionality is contained in `gmail_sender.py`
-- **PEP 723 compliance**: Dependencies are declared inline using `# /// script` metadata
+- **pyproject.toml dependency management**: Dependencies are declared in `pyproject.toml` and managed with uv
 - **OAuth2 flow**: Uses Google's OAuth2 with local server callback for authentication
 - **Multi-format support**: Converts Markdown (default), HTML, and plaintext to HTML emails
 - **Gmail API integration**: Leverages Gmail API v1 for sending emails and retrieving signatures